 How to see the dolphins…

 If you want to see the Moray Firth Dolphins make sure you are in place at Channonry Point at least an hour before high tide and preferably 2 hours from Ardersier or Fort George.

 Tide times can be found at local information centres or on various websites for example – www.tide-forecast.com

 Deer may not be that unusual to many visitors, but here in Inverness and Loch Ness you often get the chance to see them up close.
-Especially in the winter, deer come very close to the roads and houses in search of food and it’s not unusual in the more remote parts of the area, such as South Loch Ness, to find them in your garden munching on shrubs and bushes!
-You may also encounter deer when out for a walk or cycle – stay still and enjoy this amazing wildlife encounter…
+And, especially in the winter, deer come very close to the roads and houses in search of food.
+Also, it’s not unusual in the more remote parts of the area, such as South Loch Ness, to find them in your garden munching on shrubs and bushes!
+Furthermore, you may also encounter deer when out for a walk or cycle.
+So stay still and enjoy this amazing wildlife encounter.

-In the Highlands of Scotland reindeer don’t just appear at Christmas-time!
-The Cairngorms National Park, just south of Inverness, is home to a herd of reindeer.
+Did you know that in the Highlands of Scotland reindeer don’t just appear at Christmas-time?
+Interestingly, The Cairngorms National Park, just south of Inverness, is home to a herd of reindeer.
 Here around 150 animals in this free-ranging herd can be spotted.
 And, you can join a guided trip to see them all year round apart from in the months of January and February.

-Also in the Cairngorms National Park, the Highland Wildlife Park in Kincraig is home to many amazing animals you wouldn’t usually see in the Highlands – you can see wolves, tigers and polar bears as well as native animals like capercaillie and Scottish wildcats.
-A great day out for the family and less than an hour’s drive from Inverness!
+Also in the Cairngorms National Park, the Highland Wildlife Park in Kincraig is home to many amazing animals.
+Furthermore, these are animals you wouldn’t usually see in the Highlands – you can see wolves, tigers and polar bears as well as native animals like capercaillie and Scottish wildcats.
+It is a great day out for the family and less than an hour’s drive from Inverness!

 Scottish Exotic Animal Rescue